phnxkid/phnxkid/README.md

 # 💫 About Me:
-🔭 I’m currently working on FLUTTER<br>👯 I’m looking to collaborate on your mobile development projects paid or not provided that I acquire new skills<br>🤝 I am open to working freelance on your PHP and Mobile Flutter web development projects  .<br>🌱 I’m currently learning Flutter and Dart<br>💬 Ask me about Flutter, Dart, HTMJ CSS and PHP<br>⚡ Fun fact GAMING and CODE
+🔭 I’m currently working on FLUTTER<br>👯 I’m looking to collaborate on your mobile development projects paid or not provided that I acquire new skills<br>🤝 I am open to working freelance on your PHP and Mobile Flutter web development projects  .<br>🌱 I’m currently learning Flutter and Dart<br>💬 Ask me about Flutter, Dart, HTML CSS and PHP<br>⚡ Fun fact GAMING and CODE

 ## 🌐 Socials: